benjamcalvin/vscode-sql/README.md

 	- listSchemasMyDb
 	- listTablesMyDb
 	- listColumnsMyDb
-3. Add your myDb functions to `db_selection.ts` using if statements
+3. Add your myDb functions to `db-selection.ts` using if statements
-4. Add an EMPTY template for the expected db creds, and db type to `db_creds.json`.
+4. Add new database type to `connection.ts`
-   DO NOT include any actual credentials

 ## Known Issues